Products

 3

 It tells you what happened.
-Every switch shows up in LinQView: which carrier, when, and why.
+Every switch shows up in LinQView: which carrier and when, with reason details where available.

 175+ countries.
 Built on the same direct-contract model.

-The five North American carriers are the headline, but the same principle scales.
+The direct North American carriers are the headline, but the same principle scales.
 NuvoLinQ extends globally through a partner network where every link is a contractual agreement, not a chain of roaming permissions.

 Global reach

 One model.
-One operator of record.
+One accountable connectivity provider.
 175+ countries.

 The rule we don't break: if we can't tell you which contract authorizes traffic on a given network, we don't connect to it.